gboulant/dingo-applet/README.md

 ...
 ```

-Then to play the example D00 for example:
+Then to play the applet D01 for example:

 ```shell
 ./mydemo -n D01